Native American Indian Spa Treatments

 Healing Power of the Circle

 The Circle has healing power.
 In the Circle, we are all equal.
-When in the Circle, no one is in front of you and no one is behind you.
+When in the Circle, no one is in front of you or behind you.
 No one is above you.
 No one is below you.
 The Sacred Circle is designed to create unity.

 The Hoop of Life is also a circle.
 On this hoop, there is a place for every species, every race, every tree, and every plant.